will-rowe/registry-microservice/README.md

 ## About

 This is a basic registry microservice that stores information about study participants.
-It includes a gRPC API that supports adding, updating, removing and retrieving participant information.
+It has a gRPC API that supports adding, updating, removing and retrieving participant information and includes a command line application for running a server and client (called `registry`).

 ### Considerations/constraints